nearcatch/nu-u13h-ecommerce-backend/README.md

 ## Usage

 1. Rename the `.env.EXAMPLE` file to `.env` and add your sql server credentials.
-2. Run the commands in `schema.sql` using MySQL Shell or Workbench to create the ecommerce_db database.
+2. Run the commands in `schema.sql` using MySQL or a preferred alternative to create the ecommerce_db database.
 3. Run `npm run seed` from the root of the code repository to seed the ecommerce_db with test data.
 4. Run `npm run start` from the root of the code repository to start the API.
 Use Insomnia or a preferred alternative to send requests to the API and interact with the database.
 5. Run `npm run seed` again to reseed the ecommerce_db with fresh test data if necessary.